reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 There are two calculations, Shallow Heap and Retained Heap.
 A shallow heap is the amount of memory consumed by one object.
 An Object requires 32 (or 64 bits, depending on the architecture) for each reference.
 Primitives such as integers and longs require 4 or 8 bytes, etc… While this can be interesting, the more useful metric is the Retained Heap.

-#### Retained Heap Size
+### Retained Heap Size
 The retained heap size is computed by adding the size of all the objects in the retained set.
-A retained set of X is the set of objects which would be removed by the GC when X is collected.
+A retained set of X is the set of objects which would be removed by the Garbage Collector when X is collected.

 The retained heap can be calculated in two different ways, using the quick approximation or the precise retained size:

 ![retainedheap](/assets/img/posts/heapdump/retainedheap.png)

-By calculating the Retained Heap we can now see that io.pratik.ProductGroup is holding the majority of the memory, even though it is only 32 bytes(shallow heap size) by itself.
+By calculating the Retained Heap we can now see that `io.pratik.ProductGroup` is holding the majority of the memory, even though it is only 32 bytes (shallow heap size) by itself.
 By finding a way to free up this object, we can certainly get our memory problem under control.

-#### Dominator Tree
+### Dominator Tree
 The dominator tree is used to identify the retained heap.
 It is produced by the complex object graph generated at runtime and helps to identify the largest memory graphs.
 An Object X is said to dominate an Object Y if every path from the Root to Y must pass through X.

 Looking at the dominator tree for our example, we can see which objects are retained in the memory.